Updated: April 30, 2014

 Richard Dieter, executive director of the death-penalty center, said the center hasn't updated its cumulative execution rates recently, but Oklahoma's No. 1 ranking likely still stands.

-Last year, Oklahoma executed six people, giving it the third highest rate among the nine states that carried out executions.
-Oklahoma's rate was 0.02 executions per 10,000 population.
-In 2011, among the 13 states with executions, Oklahoma's rate was sixth highest, at 0.005.
+In 2013, Oklahoma executed six people, giving it the highest rate among the nine states that carried out executions.
+Oklahoma's rate was 0.015 executions per 10,000 population.